Paradigm

 How do Medicaid waivers work for home care providers?

-Medicaid waivers let home care agencies bill Medicaid for non-medical services under state-run HCBS programs, but each waiver requires separate enrollment, service authorization, and adherence to unique billing rules before claims can be submitted.
+Medicaid waivers let agencies bill Medicaid for non-medical, in-home services through state HCBS programs.
+Each waiver is its own lane, with separate enrollment, service authorizations, and billing rules that must be followed before you can submit a claim.

-3. You must apply to participate in each waiver program.
-This is a separate process from general Medicaid enrollment and may include submitting staff qualifications and service descriptions, showing licensure and insurance, and/or passing a site visit or readiness review.
+3. You must enroll in each waiver.
+This is separate from general Medicaid enrollment and can include credentials, insurance, staff qualifications, and sometimes a site visit.